The Father Kapaun Pilgrimage

 Frequently Asked Questions

 Start: Church of the Resurrection, 4910 N Woodlawn St, Bel Aire, KS 67226, on Thursday.
 Pilgrimage begins with Mass at 6 am.
 First Day: 22 Miles to McNeil farm, 2 miles north of Whitewater.
 Second Day: 14 Miles to Peabody Park Third Day: 16 Miles to Kroupa Farm, US-56 and Remington Road Fourth Day: 8 Miles to Pilsen, Father Kapaun Day Mass at 11:00 am

 You will want to bring a good sun hat, light clothing, walking shorts, good walking shoes and good socks.
 It is NOT recommended to wear heavy hiking boots that are designed for mountains or very rugged terrain.
 You will also need to bring a tent and sleeping bag.
 We will send a full packing list after registration.
 All gear and extra clothing will be transported by trailer.
 You can carry a small backpack with your needs for the day.

 There will be rest stops along the way.
 If more rest is needed a trail vehicle follows us and can give you a ride as needed.
 Yes, a medicine box will be provided, but you may wish to bring band-aids, foot glide or other items for preventing and treating blisters.

 For safety purposes we must refrain from getting too spread out, keeping support vehicles at the front and back of the group.
 Be prepared to walk on average 3 mph, occasionally a little faster.
 Support vehicles will be able to offer you a ride if you need a break from walking.

-Yes, at the overnight stops there will be simple camp showers outside for those who want to use them.
+At the overnight stops there will be simple camp showers outside for those who want to use them.
 A swimsuit would be good to bring.
+Bathrooms will be limited along the way.
+There are occasional bathrooms, but often we use the great outdoors.
+Port-a-potties are available at the overnight stops.

 We will have Mass on each day of the trip.
 Priests will be available on the pilgrimage.